TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-04-17-master-the-change.md

 <br>

-How can we make it more straightforward and doable for junior developers?
+How can we make it more straightforward and doable even for junior developers?

 We've introduced an open-source PHPStan package called [type coverage](https://github.com/TomasVotruba/type-coverage).
 Instead of an *all-or-nothing* approach, it lets you choose a percentage of required type coverage.
 If it's above the value, your CI is green.
 If it's below, it will fail.